nembrinj/protofablab/topics/02_raspPI/README.md

 To access the web application from the internet outside your local network, you will need to enable port forwarding in your router settings.
 A great tutorial can be found [here](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/).

-First, determine the ip address of your raspberry pi in your local network.
+First, determine the IP address of your raspberry pi in your local network.

     ifconfig